ysnaldster/englishPlatziAcademyNotesRepository/englishCourseA2ArticulosYVerbosModales/basicConnectors.md

 Ejercicio de conectores
 Revisa estos ejemplos y escribe una oración para cada conector. ¡Comparte tu trabajo en la sección de aportes!

+Conector BUT
+“But” es empleado para indicar ideas opuestas.
+Por ejemplo:

+I like to drink coffe, but not tea.
+My sister watches series, but I watch movies.
+Miranda bought a new swimsuit and sunglasses, but she didn’t buy a hat.

 I love cats and dogs
 He wants to go to the park, but I want to go to the museum Should I stay or should I go?